SelinaMeyer/memory_experiments/rewriting_judgement_task/resources/intro_text.md

 2. Is the language style of the revised headline appropriate?
 - [x] Yes
 - [ ] No

+:black_square_button: The revision differs in tone or emotion compared to the original

 **Explanation**:
 The revision changes the content of the original headline and makes it sound like the audio is of the aggressive behaviour itself, instead of Jonathan Majors recounting his aggressive behaviour.
 The original headline also does not make clear whether the audio was released by Jonathan Majors itself, while the revision assumes that it was leaked.